-Making a ‘Home’ from Home at Uni – Things To Consider When Choosing Your Student Accommodation
+Making a ‘Home’ from Home at Uni – Things to Consider When Choosing Your Student Accommodation

 Your student accommodation in Loughborough should feel like more than just a temporary crash pad while you complete your studies.
 It should be a home away from home, somewhere you can work (and play) comfortably and relax after a long day.

-Take Deciding Who You’re Going To Live With Seriously
+Take Deciding Who You’re Going to Live with Seriously

 Making the wrong choice when it comes to your housemates can be fatal, not only for friendships but for the whole feel of a student home—the last thing you need is to feel alienated or uncomfortable in your own house.

-If you’re in a bigger group it may be tricky to keep everyone happy, and larger houses tend to get snapped up quickly, so either get organised and view early or try and stick to smaller groups.
+If you’re in a bigger group it may be tricky to keep everyone happy and larger houses tend to get snapped up quickly, so either get organised and view early or try and stick to smaller groups.

 Location, Location, Location